APA Citation Format

 - Indent every line of a citation after line #1 in each reference (a hanging indent).

 Note: MLA Works Cited and Bibliography are not the same.
 In Works Cited you only list items you have actually cited.
-In a Bibliography you list all of the material you have consulted in preparing your essay whether or not you have actually cited, summarized, or paraphrased the work.
+In a Bibliography such as the APA References, you list all of the material you have consulted in preparing your project or essay whether or not you have actually cited, summarized, or paraphrased the work.

 NOTE: The examples here are single-spaced for efficiency.
 They should be double-spaced.